-Some people say that when you build a canoe, you’re planning your escape.
-But for me, it’s a process of making order out of chaos.
-You buckle down on a task and make something beautiful and useful.
-Then when you’re done, it’s freedom.
+Some people say that when you build a boat you’re planning your escape.
+But for me, it’s always been a process of making order out of chaos.
+I know I can buckle down on a task to create something beautiful and useful—and when I finish, I find freedom in Nature.

 Trent Preszler makes bespoke wooden canoes at the forefront of artisanal luxury.
 They have been called "the most beautiful canoes in the world" and featured in Esquire, Robb Report, Financial Times of London, and The Wall Street Journal Magazine.
 Each canoe is painstakingly molded from hundreds of hand-cut wood strips, then finished with cast bronze trim and hand stitched leather seats.
 Made by private commission only, it is an exacting process that takes a year to complete.
 A Preszler Woodshop canoe is a functional work of art meant to be passed down through generations.
 His artistic practice is imbued with four elements of the outdoorsman: